 I can’t speak for you, but I get pitched online at least 20 to 50 times per day by email.
 Combine that with how many people call me trying to recruit me and it’s even worse.
 Throw in Facebook and it’s a trifecta of shiny objects.

 Back in the day, before the internet, people had limited access to information.
 This was a good and bad thing.
 Now, anyone can search online for five minutes and be completely bombarded with business opportunities and shiny objects.

 I think the major problem with the internet is that it feeds on so many people’s desire to get something for nothing.

-People place HYPE based and FEAR based ads online because they work!
-I’d never respond to that type of ad, but many folks do.
+You see so many HYPE based and FEAR based ads online because they work!

 Wisdom About Business

 When you study the most successful people in the network marketing industry (or any other industry), you will quickly discover that they buckled down and stuck with one company (or business model) for several years before they made it big.
 They made a decision that they would succeed, they persisted, and they kept moving forward UNTIL they made it.
 They made a ton of mistakes along the way, but they learned from each mistake.
 They took all out massive action and did what most people aren’t willing to do.

 Building a successful business in any industry is a long-term game.
 It is a game of chess, not checkers.

 I think there are some valuable lessons everyone can learn from the Shiny Object Syndrome.

 # 1: Building a profitable business of any type is not easy to do.